-You will receive high quality materials and a structured study programme in three-week cycles.
-Each cycle will include a structured self-study and a one-hour tutorial.
+You will receive high quality materials and a structured study programme.

-The programme runs from March of Year 12, through Year 13 with a different topic discussed every cycle, designed to align with your A-level course.
+The programme runs from March of Year 12 through Year 13, with a different topic discussed every cycle; all topics are taken from and will support your A-level course.

 You will also learn about real-life applications of the science and links to research.

-You will attend small group mentor sessions.
-These provide opportunities to discuss university life, university applications and provide a consistent supportive environment where you can address any concerns about your studies.
+You will attend small group mentor sessions, to provide opportunities to discuss university life, university applications and provide a consistent supportive environment where you can address any concerns about your studies.

-There will also be the opportunity for an onsite/virtual visit (Covid-19 dependent), to include a tour of Durham University’s Chemistry department.
+There will also be the opportunity for an onsite/virtual visit (Covid-19 dependent), to include a tour of Durham University’s Physics Department.